menschel-d/meta-barebox/README.md

 - Dennis Menschel <<menschel-d@posteo.de>>

-## Adding the barebox layer to your build
+## Adding `meta-barebox` to your build

 In order to use this layer, you need to make the build system aware of it.

-Assuming the barebox layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the barebox layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming the `meta-barebox` layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the `meta-barebox` layer to `bblayers.conf`, along with any other layers needed. e.g.:

 ```BitBake